 Registered nurses who wish to advance their careers and move into leadership positions in hospitals or other healthcare organizations may be interested in pursuing a dual MSN/MHA degree program.
-The MSN/MHA program combines the advanced practice nursing education of a traditional Master of Science in Nursing (MSN) degree with the Master of Health Administration courses that prepare nurses for leadership positions in hospital administration, nurse education and department management.
+The MSN/MHA program combines the advanced practice nursing education of a traditional Master's of Science in Nursing (MSN) degree with the Master's in Healthcare Administration (MHA) courses that prepare nurses for leadership positions in hospital administration, nurse education and department management.
 Sample career pathways for nurses who have completed an MSN/MHA degree might include:

 - Hospital or Nurse Administrator

 - Nurse Educator